-If Portfolio Recovery Associates files a lawsuit against you, consult with a lawyer in your state who has consumer law experience.
-You must file an answer to Portfolio Recovery Associates’ summons and complaint or you risk losing the lawsuit by default.
-If you lose, Portfolio Recovery Associates will be awarded a judgment, which will allow it to garnish your wages, levy or freeze your bank account, place a lien on any property you own, or allow the sheriff to seize your personal property.
+If Portfolio Recovery Associates files a lawsuit against you, consult with a lawyer in your state with consumer law experience.
+You must file an answer to Portfolio Recovery Associates’ summons and complaint, or you risk losing the lawsuit by default.
+If you lose, Portfolio Recovery Associates will be awarded a judgment, which will allow it to garnish your wages, levy or freeze your bank account, place a lien on any property you own or allow the sheriff to seize your personal property.
 Ignoring a summons will not make it go away, so take action to respond to the lawsuit.

 When Portfolio Recovery Associates calls to collect a debt, learn your state’s statute of limitations for this type of debt, send Portfolio Recovery Associates a debt validation notice, and if necessary, negotiate a settlement to the debt.
 Get help if negotiations are not one of your skills.
 Consult with a lawyer if Portfolio Recovery Associates files a lawsuit against you.